shawnleftwich/documentation/brokers/webhook.md

                 ],
                 "visibility": {
                   "carrier": true,
-                  "customer": true // based on the load customer }
+                  "customer": true // based on the shipment customer if present }
               }
             ]